dholt/packer-maas/centos7-ufm/README.md

-# CentOS 7 Packer Template for MAAS
+# NVIDIA UFM CentOS 7 Packer Template for MAAS

 ## Introduction
 The Packer template in this directory creates a CentOS 7 AMD64 image for use with MAAS.